CatherineLi0531/OpenRace/website/docs/doc-pta-arch.md

 ### Reserved Heuristics

-- `HASH_EDGE_LIMIT`: Define the size of [`requiredEdges`](https://github.com/coderrect-inc/OpenRace/blob/6bd1e181e02cff77e27c43dc92f6fc6748fe25fe/src/PointerAnalysis/Solver/PartialUpdateSolver.h#L163)
+- `HASH_EDGE_LIMIT`: Defines the size of [`requiredEdges`](https://github.com/coderrect-inc/OpenRace/blob/6bd1e181e02cff77e27c43dc92f6fc6748fe25fe/src/PointerAnalysis/Solver/PartialUpdateSolver.h#L163)
   (of type `llvm::BitVector`) which indexes the newly added copy edges by using the hash values of the two nodes involved in a copy edge.
   The maximum value of the hash value is 4,294,967,295 (as indicated by `size_t`, a.k.a., `unsigned long int`).
   As shown [here](https://github.com/coderrect-inc/OpenRace/blob/6bd1e181e02cff77e27c43dc92f6fc6748fe25fe/src/PointerAnalysis/Solver/PartialUpdateSolver.h#L168),